ziqi-wlb/VeOmni/README.md

     --save-dir PATH/TO/SAVE_HF_WEIGHT \
 ```

-for example, your output_dir is like this `seed_omni`, you want to merge global_step_100 checkpoint to hf weight.
+For example, your output_dir is `seed_omni`, and you want to merge global_step_100 checkpoint to huggingface-type weight:

 ```shell
 python3 scripts/mereg_dcp_to_hf.py \